olandr/dgourse/README.md

 ### Please note:
 This whole repo got transferred from my school account.
-Hence the lack of commits, issues and project-boards.
+Hence the lack of commits, issues and project-boards etc.

 # kthgraph
 Experiments with a graph db (dgraph) focused on course relations on KTH